 Our posturing against the Soviets, as well as the control of petroleum that could flow into Europe and the Balkan states (thus allowing leverage on global prices), maintained for us a position of strength in Saudi Arabia and Iran in spite of tremendous human rights violations that would not have been acceptable in even the most backward parts of our own country.
 But people didn’t talk about that.

 In the years that followed, Lyndon Johnson and Richard Nixon provided us with additional fulfillment of Eisenhower’s prophetic remarks by our involvement in Southeast Asia.
 Many spoke out in protest, and many who knew it was true remained silent.
 Some remained silent out of the fear for their jobs, and for their standing in the communities that sustained the lifestyles of them and their children.

-By 1973, oil replaced gold as the standard for the global economy, and it was not considered reversible.
+The United States went off the gold standard in the summer of 1971.
+By 1973, oil had virtually replaced gold as the standard for the global economy, and it was not considered reversible.
 Some remained silent out of ignorance, but not all of the ignorant remained silent.
 Still, the silence became louder.